johnrm174/model-railway-signalling/README.md

   Optional Parameters:
       sig_ahead_id:int/str - The ID for the signal "ahead" of the one we want to update.
-               Either an integer representing the ID of the signal created on our schematic, or a string representing the identifier of an signal on an external MQTT node Default = "None" (no signal ahead to take into account)
+               Either an integer representing the ID of the signal created on our schematic, or a string representing the compound identifier of a remote signal on an external MQTT node.
+Default = "None" (no signal ahead to take into account)

 toggle_signal(sig_id:int) - for route setting (use 'signal_clear' to find the state)